tilburgsciencehub/website/content/topics/Research-skills/templates-dynamic-content/dynamic reports/figure-formatting-rmarkdown.md

 </p>

 ### Global Settings for Figure Formatting
-To maintain consistency across all figures and streamline the formatting process, global figure settings can be specified at the start of the document.
+To maintain consistency across all figures within your figure and avoid specifying the formatting process each code chunk seperately, global figure settings can be specified at the start of the document.
 This strategy apllies uniform appearance for all figures, saving time and ensuring aesthetic coherence.

 You can do this with the following code: